MuntasirArafat/Bkash-LongpressButton/README.md

 # Bkash-LongpressButton
 You need to  use the Expo CLI (Command Line Interface) tool.
 Here are the steps to create a the project:

-1.Clone the repositories from __Github__
+* Clone the repositories from __Github__
 ```bash
 git clone https://github.com/MuntasirArafat/Bkash-LongpressButton
 ```

-2.Select your project file
+* Select your project file
 ```bash
 cd Bkash-LongpressButton
 ```
-3.if you have already expo-cli installed on your system  then no need to follow this step
+* if you have already expo-cli installed on your system  then no need to follow this step

 ```bash
 npm install -g expo-cli
 ```

-4. install __node__ in your projest
+* install __node__ in your projest

 ```bash
 npm install
 ```

-5.All set ! you are ready to go
+* All set ! you are ready to go

 ```bash
 npm start or expo start